secretstartups/handbook/readmes/mike-lockhart/index.html.md

 #### Background

-I grew up in [Northern Tasmania](https://www.google.com/maps/@-38.8597166,146.4518042,7z) in the 1980s, cutting my teeth on 8-bit British micro's, eagerly typing in codes from computer magazines and library books.
+I grew up in [Northern Tasmania](https://www.google.com/maps/@-40.6667943,146.3199683,6z) in the 1980s, cutting my teeth on 8-bit British micro's, eagerly typing in codes from computer magazines and library books.
 After graduating from Uni of Tasmania I moved to Sydney, then the Blue Mountains, and spent 15 years [cat-hurding](https://www.youtube.com/watch?v=Ns_eDz3PUaI) at major IT corporations on all sorts of computers from mainframes to mobiles.
 My family and I returned to Tassie in 2013, where since I have been working as a support sysop for Linux-based web systems.
 My wife Jenny and I juggle three boys and various animals, in a little house South of Hobart.

-When not computing, I like to read, walk the dog while listening to music or audio books, podcasts and _Support Week In Review_, cycle (casually) and play music.
+When not computing, I like to read, walk our dog while listening to music, or audio books, podcasts and _Support Week In Review_.
+I also cycle (casually) and play music.
 I play percussion, keyboards, a little bit of blues harp, and code.
 I also play trombone since I was ten, but not since our first child.
 With the family I like to play card- or board-games, and I regularly get involved in the boys' Scouting activites.

 ## How you can help me